 Ms. Lindsay has worked in early childhood education throughout her career.
 In addition to degrees in developmental psychology and education policy, Lindsay is a certified pre-kindergarten classroom observer, providing feedback on dozens of DC pre-k, toddler, and infant programs.
-Outside of her work at the EDCJCC and helping her own 3-year-old son get ready for preschool, Lindsay conducts classroom evaluations and presents seminars for parents on navigating the DC pre-kindergarten lottery.
+Outside of her work at the EDCJCC and spending time with her young son, Lindsay conducts classroom evaluations and presents seminars for parents on navigating the DC pre-kindergarten lottery.

 Ms. Nina is a native Washingtonian who has been enjoying reading, singing, creating, and exploring alongside her two boys since the first was born in 2014.
 Nina graduated from Dickinson College in 2003 with a BA in Art and Art History and later completed a Masters program at the Corcoran in the history of decorative arts.
 She has been taking art classes at the Corcoran and Glen Echo Park ever since she was young child, and she loves making all forms of art, especially sculpture and mixed media.
 Nina is excited to bring her passion for creating and her love of early childhood into the Getting Ready for Preschool classes this year.